Give Local Piedmont 2025

 Hosted by Northern Piedmont Community Foundation, Give Local Piedmont (GLP) is an online giving opportunity to support nonprofit organizations that are making communities in our region stronger.

+How can you help?
 Your Give Local Piedmont gift supports our mission to offer medical care for low-income adults who don’t have health insurance.
 Everyone should be able to see a doctor when they are sick or have a health issue – like clinic patient and single mom Mary, trying to address her blood pressure concerns and overall health while managing the responsibilities of caring for her children and working.
 Regular medical care helps Free Clinic patients manage health concerns and stay healthier.

+Our patients may be faced with many challenges.
 Without the support of community members like you, people who rely on the clinic would not have access to medical care.
 That would lead to more life threatening illnesses and higher medical costs due to increased unnecessary emergency room visits.

 Community members also count on the clinic when facing challenges such as job losses and resulting loss of health insurance.
 Economic uncertainties translate to greater struggles for already vulnerable community members.
 A patient facing a job loss and medical challenges said, “The staff gave me compassion and support and helped me start moving forward again.”